 Spot clean your carpets and upholstery using upholstery shampoo, a brush, and a towel.
 For really tough stains and dirt, a steam cleaner or carpet extractor will do the trick.
 You should also scrub your floor mats, whether they’re carpet or rubber.

 Finally, clean off any dirt or stains from the rest of the car with an all-purpose cleaner.
-Then, apply your favorite UV protectant to the dash and trim.
+Then, apply your favorite protectant to the dash and trim.
 If you’ve got leather seats, wipe them down with a leather cleaner and conditioner to finish your detail.

 Do Some Cold Weather Maintenance